Decentralized Training of Foundation Models in Heterogeneous Environments: Related Work

 \section{Related Work}

 \textbf{Foundation models.} Foundation models\cite{bommasani2021opportunities} refer to models that are trained on large-scale data and can be adapted (e.g., fine-tuned) to a wide range of downstream tasks.
 Current examples include BERT~\cite{devlin2018bert}, GPT-3~\cite{brown2020language}, and CLIP\cite{radford2021learning}.
 Foundation models are usually trained in a data center, where the connection between GPUs is fast and homogeneous.
-ML infrastructures such as Megatron~\cite{shoeybi2019megatron}, ZeRO~\cite{rajbhandari2020zero,ren2021zero}, Fairscale~\cite{baines2021fairscale}, Ray~\cite{moritz2018ray,zhang2021simple}, Alpa~\cite{zheng2022alpa}, etc. have been proposed to distribute the training of these foundation models in a data center.
-Specific optimizations have also been considered to accelerate such training, for example, TeraPipe~\cite{li2021terapipe} includes an additional token level parallelism; Wavelet~\cite{wang2021wavelet} introduces a Tick-Tock scheduling schema to improve the hardware efficiency.
-The most widely used toolkits are Megatron~\cite{shoeybi2019megatron} and ZeRO~\cite{rajbhandari2020zero}, where Megatron uses \texttt{AllReduce} to synchronize activations in tensor models parallelism; ZeRO adopts \texttt{ScatterGather} to dispatch sharded parameters for layer-wise data parallelism.
+ML infrastructures such as Megatron\cite{shoeybi2019megatron} and ZeRO\cite{rajbhandari2020zero,ren2021zero} have been proposed to distribute the training of these foundation models in a data center.
+Megatron uses \texttt{AllReduce} to synchronize activations in tensor model parallelism; ZeRO adopts \texttt{ScatterGather} to dispatch sharded parameters for layer-wise data parallelism.
 However, such collective communication paradigms would cause serious performance problems with slow and heterogeneous connections (see Appendix for detailed discussions).

 \textbf{Decentralized optimization}.
 Decentralized training is first proposed within the scope of data parallelism, where each worker only synchronizes gradients with its neighbors (instead of all workers) to remove the latency bottleneck~\cite{koloskova2019decentralized,li2018pipe,lian2017can,lian2018asynchronous,tang2018communication,tang2018d}.
-Recently, \cite{edwin2020open} has also modified the implementation of data parallelism to support training in an open collaborative environment.
+Recently, \cite{diskin2021distributed,ryabinin2021swarm} has also modified the implementation of data or pipeline parallelism to support training in an open collaborative environment.
 Varuna~\cite{athlur2022varuna} is released by Microsoft to support the training of GPT models in spot instances from a cloud service provider, which has the potential to be extended to the open collective scenario, but there is limited consideration with respect to the challenges of heterogeneous connections.